EmirDelicR/starter-pack-react/application/backend/README.md

 **Env setup**

-Create .env file in root of the project.
+Create .env file in the root of the project.

 ```env
 HOST = localhost